Eileen Taylor, Chair

 Anit has been recognised three times in the Financial Times list of The 100 Leading Ethnic Minority Executives.

-Professor Sir Sam Everington MBBS, MRCGP, Barrister, OBE
+Professor Sir Sam Everington MBBS, MRCGP, Barrister, OBE, Non-Executive Director

 Sam joined the Trust in January 2020 as a Non-Executive Director.

-Sam is a member of BMA Council and Vice President of the BMA.
-In 1999 he received an OBE for services to inner-city primary care in 2006, the International Award of Excellence in Health Care and in 2015 a knighthood for services to primary care.
+Sam is a member of BMA Council and RGCP Council, and Vice President of the BMA.
+In 1999, he received an OBE for services to inner-city primary care in 2006, the International Award of Excellence in Health Care and in 2015 a knighthood for services to primary care.
 He is a member of the Ministerial National NHS Infrastructure and NHS Resolution Boards, and is Fellow and Honorary Professor of Queen Mary University of London and Vice President of the Queen's Nursing Institute.

 Sam has previously been a member of GMC Council, Cabinet appointed Ambassador for Social Enterprise, Acting Chair of the BMA, adviser to shadow cabinet ministers between 1992 and 1997 and national advisor to NHS England’s New Models of Care project.

-Professor Dame Donna Kinnair joined the Trust in January 2021 as a Non-Executive Director.
+Dame Donna joined the Trust in January 2021 as a Non-Executive Director.

-Dame Donna was the General Secretary and Chief Executive of The Royal College of Nursing (RCN) where she was responsible for delivering the RCN's strategic and operational plans and promoting patient and nursing interests on a wide range of issues.
+Dame Donna was General Secretary and Chief Executive of The Royal College of Nursing (RCN).
+She was responsible for delivering the RCN's strategic and operational plans and promoting patient and nursing interests on a wide range of issues.

 Deborah trained as a nurse at St Bartholomew's Hospital, spending her clinical career in orthopaedic nursing before moving into nursing management.
-She has been Director of Nursing at several NHS trusts in London and became Deputy Regional Chief Nurse for NHS England South Region.
-More recently Deborah moved back to a Director of Nursing post at the North Middlesex Hospital in North London, before retiring from full-time work at the end of 2019.
+She has been Director of Nursing at several NHS Trusts in London and became Deputy Regional Chief Nurse for NHS England South Region.
+More recently, Deborah moved back to a Director of Nursing post at the North Middlesex Hospital, before retiring from full-time work at the end of 2019.

 Deborah is a Florence Nightingale Foundation Leadership Scholar and received the Chief Nursing Officer’s Gold Award for lifetime achievement in 2019.
-Deborah is also a trustee of two national charities - Epilepsy Society and Revitalise Respite Holidays.
+She is currently a Non-Executive Director at North East London NHS FT and is also a Trustee of two national charities – Epilepsy Society and Revitalise Respite Holidays.